SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-manager.md

 The **Copy** command is also available when the model is active (read-only mode).
 This allows you to copy the JSON code at any time.
 {{< /c8y-admon-info>}}

-### Importing a model {#importing-a-model}
+### Uploading a model {#uploading-a-model}

-You can import a model that has previously been downloaded in JSON format.
-This is helpful, for example, if you want to import a model from a different {{< product-c8y-iot >}} tenant.
+You can upload a model that has previously been downloaded in JSON format.
+This is helpful, for example, if you want to upload a model from a different {{< product-c8y-iot >}} tenant.

-#### To import a model {#to-import-a-model}
+#### To upload a model {#to-upload-a-model}

-1. On the **Models** tab of the model manager, click **Import model** in the toolbar.
+1. On the **Models** tab of the model manager, click **Import model** in the toolbar, and then click **Upload**.
-2. In the resulting dialog box, navigate to the location where the model that you want to import is stored.
+2. In the resulting dialog box, navigate to the location where the model that you want to upload is stored.
 3. Select the model and click **Open**.

-A card for the imported model is shown in the model manager.
+A card for the uploaded model is shown in the model manager.

+### Pasting a model {#pasting-a-model}

+Instead of uploading a model, you can also paste the JSON code for a model from the clipboard.

+#### To paste a model {#to-paste-a-model}

+On the **Models** tab of the model manager, click **Import model** in the toolbar, and then click **Paste**.

+{{< c8y-admon-info>}}
+The **Paste** command is enabled only if the clipboard contains content, and only if your browser allows clipboard access.
+When you click **Import model** for the first time, some browsers ask if you want to allow or block clipboard access.
+In other browsers, such as Firefox, you must manually allow it in the browser settings.
+{{< /c8y-admon-info>}}

+If the clipboard contains valid JSON code for a model, a card for the pasted model is shown in the model manager.

 ### Removing a model {#removing-a-model}